 right hand: R2a, R2b, R2c, R2d

-There is a minor typo in the instructions given in the published study.
+There is a minor error in the instructions given in the published study.

 In the first move, the loop that should be taken/ moved by Person 1 is Person 2’s right little finger loop, not his left little finger loop as stated.

 She (Person 1) should take his (Person 2’s) Rd loop, not his Ld loop.
 This is the only interpretation that makes sense for making this braid, and it is corroborated immediately afterward in the instructions, as Person 2 then shifts his right loops down to fill the empty spot (and free his index finger), not his left loops.

-To make this “over-under-whole-loops” type of braid, while keeping the doubled strands in the same left-right orientation for the length of the braid requires a horizontal loop orientation for the purpose of the loop transfers.
-Even if two palms-up braiders choose to hold their hands in more of a “palms-facing” position than “palms-up”, they need to transfer loops as if those looops are on a horizontal plane, keeping the left strand of the loop on the left, and the right strand on the right, even when the loop crosses to another hand.
-To accomplish that with palms facing upward (or facing each other), the ‘fetching’ finger must be inserted into the transferring loop from below the loop for the “palms-up” method.
-This is essentially the exactly reversal, or flipped-upward version, of the “palms-down” method, in which the fetching finger must be inserted down into the transferring loop from above the loop.
+To make this “over-under-whole-loops” type of braid, while keeping the doubled strands in the same left-right orientation for the length of the braid, requires a horizontal loop orientation for the purpose of the loop transfers.
+Even if two palms-up braiders choose to hold their hands in more of a “palms-facing” position than “palms-up”, they need to transfer loops as if those loops are on a horizontal plane, keeping the left strand of the loop on the left, and the right strand on the right, even when the loop crosses to another hand.
+To accomplish that with palms facing upward (or facing each other), the ‘fetching’ finger must be inserted into the transferring loop from below the loop.
+This is basically an inverted or flipped-upward version of the “palms-down” method, in which the fetching finger must be inserted down into the transferring loop from above the loop.

-In a nutshell, the palms-down method almost necessitates the correct “no-turn” loop transfer for this Iron Age braid, whereas the palms-up method allows the correct “no-turn” loop transfer, but doesn’t necessarily encourage it.
-If palms face each other or upward, the “from below” loop transfer is not the most directly obvious way to transfer the loop.
-It’s easy enough to do, but it’s a bit less direct than simply reaching through the loop “straight-on”, which would effectively turn it for this Iron Age braid.
+In a nutshell, the palms-down position almost necessitates the correct “no-turn” loop transfer for this Iron Age braid, whereas the palms-up or palms-facing positions allow the correct “no-turn” loop transfer, but don’t necessarily encourage it.
+If palms face each other or upward, the “from below” loop transfer is easy enough to do, but it might be slightly less obvious than simply reaching down into the loop “straight-on”, which would effectively turn the loop for this Iron Age braid.

 I should add that the difference in the actual braid would be fairly minor, even if the braiders did turn the loops every time!
 The turns on the left would be cancelled out by the opposite turns (of the same loop) on the right.
 The two strands of each loop would cross each other and change places repeatedly in each cycle of braiding, but they wouldn’t end up twisting around each other.
 The basic structure would be the same, the only difference would be that the doubled strands probably wouldn’t lie as neatly side-by-side.

-Side note: I just realized that the 15th C. instructions for the smaller solo-braider 7-loop analog to this braid specify for each loop transfer: “Reverse upward“! (“reverse” in those manuscripts meant “take the loop by turning it”).
+Side note: I just realized that the 15th C. instructions for a much simpler 7-loop analog to the HallTex 301 braid specify for each loop transfer: “Reverse upward”! (“reverse” in those manuscripts meant “take the loop by turning it”).
 This is unusually specific for the 15th C. loop braiding manuscripts.

 “Upward” means “by inserting the fetching finger from below into the transferring loop” (as opposed to “by taking the upper strand of the loop from above the loop” i.e. “downward” turn.)

 This is the only 15th C. braid instruction I’m aware of that specifies the direction to turn the loop!
-I believe all the other instructions just say “reverse” without specifying whether the loop should be turned from below (“upward”), or from above (“downward”).
+I’m pretty sure that all the other instructions regarding turning loops just say “reverse” without specifying whether the loop should be turned from below (“upward”), or from above (“downward”).

 The two-person Hallstatt braid has several over-unders of shorter passages (2/2 twill and 1/1 plain weave) across the braid, which helps to ‘lock’ or fix the left-right orientation of the two strands of that loop.
-In contrast, each loop in the Broad Lace Parti has only one “over” on each half of the braid, and that one long “over” goes around the edge of the braid to become the long “under” on the other side, which makes the Broad Lace Parti more like a fat ‘pigtail’ braid – a much more rounded and “bunchier” braid than the flat, wide HallTex 301 braid.
-I think that’s why the Broad Lace Parti tends to have messier alignment of the left and right strands of the loops.
+In contrast, each loop in the Broad Lace Parti has one long “over-3-loops” passage on each half of the braid, and that same loop then turns back around the edge of the braid to follow the single long “under-3-loops” passage on the other side, which makes the Broad Lace Parti more like a fat ‘pigtail’ braid – a much more rounded and “bunchier” braid than the flat, wide HallTex 301 braid.
+I think that’s why the Broad Lace Parti tends to come out with a messier alignment of the left and right strands of the loops.

 The idea that the two braids in the study could have originally been made with a palms-down braiding method is very intriguing to me, because the palms-down loop braiding method has so far only been known historically from one very tiny part of the world – the Faroe Islands.
 I’ve always wondered about this.
 Why there and (apparently) nowhere else in the world?
 Elsewhere in Europe the only reports are of palms-facing methods (which can also be done somewhat “palms-up”).
 But these 2 braid artifacts in the study are from the Iron Age, and are a good 2000 years older than first known European loop braiding report – that being the 15th C. English loop braiding manuscripts.
 That’s a lot of time for traditions and techniques to evolve or change.

 The Hallstatt Salt mine area was peopled by Celts during the Bronze and early Iron Ages.
 Peoples and languages and presumably textile traditions have done a lot of wandering over the millennia in Europe.
 (I learned about this in Historical Linguistics when I was a Linguistics major in college, and read more about it much more recently in an amazing book called The Horse, the Wheel and Language.
 Archeologists are finally paying attention to what researchers in historical linguistics had already proven a hundred years earlier!).
-The Celts ended up in the British Isles and nearby, after occupying much of Europe for thousands of years.
-(Apparently, the Celts were already weaving tartan fabrics when they were mining copper and salt in the Swiss and Austrian Alps, long before they arrived in Scotland!)
+The Celts ended up in the British Isles and nearby, after occupying much of the rest of Europe for thousands of years.
+Celts were already weaving tartan fabrics when they were mining copper and salt in the Swiss and Austrian Alps, long before they arrived in Scotland!

 The Faroe Islands is an isolated group of islands located between Iceland, the British Isles, and Norway, although politically it’s actually part of Denmark.
-Its population is Nordic – their language, Faroese, is descended from Old Norse like most Scandinavian languages.
+Its population is Nordic – their language, Faroese, is not Celtic, it came from Old Norse like most Scandinavian languages.
 So not a very obvious connection to the Celts.
-But after watching the video of Carol and Kim braiding this Hallstatt braid palms-down, I can’t help wondering if Faroese palms-down loop braiding might be a relict tradition that was once widespread all across Europe, and only later replaced by the palms-facing method – that is, replaced everywhere but in the isolated and remote Faroe Isles.
+But after watching the video of Carol and Kim so conveniently braiding this Hallstatt braid palms-down, I can’t help wondering if palms-down loop braiding might be a relict tradition that was once widespread all across Europe, and only later replaced by the palms-facing method – that is, replaced everywhere but in the isolated and remote Faroe Isles.